transmed/transmed.github.io/docs/index.markdown

 Information of previous TransMed meeting(s) can be found [here](https://transmed.github.io/TransMed_history).

-Link to the ISMB/ECCB 2025 website is: [here](https://www.iscb.org/ismbeccb2025/home).
+Link to the ISMB 2026 website is: [here](https://www.iscb.org/ismb2026/home).

 Please note:

-<span style="color:red">The TransMed 2025 meeting takes place in Liverpool, UK, on July 22, 2025, during the ISMB/ECCB 2025 conference. </span>
+<span style="color:red">The TransMed 2026 meeting takes place in Washington, DC, USA, during the ISMB 2026 conference, (which will be held on 12–16 July 2026). </span>

 ## Topics of interest